manymoments/manymoments.github.io/_posts/2022-06-07-approx-agreement-one.markdown

 = \frac{\max(G) -\min(G)}{2} = span(G)/2
 $$

-Every time we do this calculation we are re-surprised how everything cleans up too nicely :-)
+Every time we do this calculation we are re-surprised how everything cleans up so nicely :-)

 So what did we achieve?
 The robust mid-point protocol allows parties to output values in the convex hull of their inputs, while cutting their span in half!